PhoenixTales/wiki.gothicarchive.org/characters.md

 - _Old Camp Mercenary_ removed in late alpha
 - `At night I'm the boss of the south gate!`

+## Mastermind
+- in 0.56 alpha build, set as an owner of a wooden stool
+- described as `instructor`
+- `armed with short sword and bow`, wears guru robes

 ## Milten Plescott
 - young drifter who keeps himself afloat with little trickery
 - the army recruits him for the war